SyneRBI/SIRF/doc/UserGuide.md

 ##### OSMAPOSLReconstructor (PET)

 Class for reconstructor objects using Ordered Subsets Maximum A Posteriori One Step Late reconstruction algorithm, see [http://stir.sourceforge.net/documentation/doxy/html/classstir_1_1OSMAPOSLReconstruction.html](http://stir.sourceforge.net/documentation/doxy/html/classstir_1_1OSMAPOSLReconstruction.html).
-Inherits the methods of IterativeReconstructor.
+Inherits the methods of `IterativeReconstructor`.

 ###### Methods (in addition to those of IterativeReconstructor):